salewski/nu/README.md

 The line numbers are prepended unconditionally to every line of input, and are emitted right-aligned in a field just wide enough for the largest line number to be displayed.
-Another example showing the numbering where is crosses from lines with 2-digit line numbers to lines with 3-digit line numbers illustrates the point:
+Another example illustrates the point, showing the numbering where it crosses from lines with 2-digit line numbers to lines with 3-digit line numbers:

 ``` bash
 $ nu path/to/bin/nu | grep -C 15 '^[[:space:]]*100\>'